Are you looking into the most common and basic techniques on how to edit real estate photos?

 Hire a dedicated editor with performance metrics from $7/hour.

-3. Remove Unwanted Objects
+3. Removing Unwanted Objects

 More often than not, real estate photography includes unwanted objects that you need to remove to clean up the image.